Skip to main content

 Overview

 • 2022-23: PI, AHRC funded ‘FreeTxt: supporting bilingual free-text survey and questionnaire data analysis’.
-Working with colleagues from Lancaster University, and co-designed and co-constructed with partners Cadw and National Trust Wales, this project aims to create an innovative open-source online free-text analysis tool that enables the quick and easy analysis of English and Welsh language data.
+Working with colleagues from Lancaster University, and co-designed and co-constructed with partners Cadw and National Trust Wales, this project created an innovative open-source online free-text analysis tool that enables the quick and easy analysis of English and Welsh language data.
 We received £100,000 for this project.
-Visit the project website here.
+For more information on this project, see here

 • 2022-23: CI, AHRC-Funded ‘Wild Swimming and Blue Spaces: Mobilising interdisciplinary knowledge and partnerships to combat health inequalities at scale’ project (with Adolphs, Nottingham as PI).
 This project aims to develop a new mixed methods approach, drawing on corpus linguistics and narrative analysis, to create effective public health messaging (with a focus on the benefits of wild swimming) that includes content from a range of academic disciplines.
 Ultimately this project will benefit the many individuals and diverse communities who will be enabled to enjoy wild swimming in a safe way to improve health, and to gain an increased awareness of the nature of blue spaces and their role as a community asset.
 We received £178,000 for this project.
-Visit the project website here
+Visit the project website here.

 From 2016-2020, I was also PI on the ‘CorCenCC: Corpws Cenedlaethol Cymraeg Cyfoes (The National Corpus of Contemporary Welsh): A community driven approach to linguistic corpus construction’ project.
 Funded by the ESRC (Economic and Social Research Council) and AHRC (Arts and Humanities Research Council), this £1.8 million inter-disciplinary and multi-institutional project led to the creation of a large-scale, open-source corpus of contemporary Welsh language.
-Full details of project outputs, including links to the: corpus query interface, full corpus dataset, project report, Y Tiwtiadur pedagogic toolkit, CyTag part-of-speech tagger/tag-set and CySemTag semantic tagger/tag-set can be found on the CorCenCC project website and via the CorCenCC GitHub page
+Full details of project outputs, including links to the: corpus query interface, full corpus dataset, project report, Y Tiwtiadur pedagogic toolkit, CyTag part-of-speech tagger/tag-set and CySemTag semantic tagger/tag-set can be found on the CorCenCC project website and via the CorCenCC GitHub page.

 Details of my other research activities, and previously funded projects, can be found on the 'research' tab of this page.